 …I’m Writing this…

-Ok Hi, Lets Start again.
+Ok Hi, Let’s Start Again.
 Katie Here, I’ve Wrestled control of the keyboard from Steve and I shall be writing this article from now on.
-Truth is Steve can’t pack (Can too!).
-He can plan the most amazing trips, things to do, places to eat and all that, but the effort he puts into it means the packing for these trips leaves a lot to be desired.
+The truth is Steve can’t pack (Can too!).
+He can plan the most amazing trips, things to do, places to eat, and all that, but the effort he puts into it means the packing for these trips leaves a lot to be desired.
 His above description pretty much sums up his approach!
 Odd when on our trips he needs to find space for this lot!

-So as you can see packing all this, along with 2-3weeks of clothes, toiletries and appropriate going out attire and shes along with all the hair and beauty products us girls NEED, all into two small cases and keeping under 23kg each is a mammoth task.
-So we have developed an array of tricks to help ensure everything we need gets packed, we only take what we need, we have a plan for every eventuality, and have the best chance of surviving living out of a suitcase.
+So as you can see packing all this, along with 2-3weeks of clothes, toiletries, and appropriate going out attire, along with all the hair and beauty products we girls NEED, all into two small cases and keeping under 23kg each is a mammoth task.
+So we (I) have developed an array of tricks to help ensure everything we need gets packed, we only take what we need, we have a plan for every eventuality, and have the best chance of surviving living out of a suitcase.

 It all starts and ends with the suitcase.
 A good one lasts for years and will never let you down.
 A bad one will spill your unmentionable all over the luggage carousel in front of a load of strangers.
 Our advice is to invest wisely and buy well and buy once.